Shiver Framework

 Use framework.buildCustomId(prefix, command, action, userId) for consistent component customIds; framework.parseCustomId(customId) to parse.

 Validation helpers: validateFrameworkConfig, validateCommandDefinition, validateCustomId, validatePayload.
-Helpers: createGenericErrorPayload, createWarningPayload, createSuccessPayload, createCooldownPayload, createPremiumRequiredPayload, etc.
+Helpers: createGenericErrorPayload, createWarningPayload, createSuccessPayload, createCooldownPayload, and others for consistent user-facing messages.

 AI rules and development guidelines